samihamed/stockoverflow/README.md

 > I'm still surprised this domain wasn't taken 🤷

-A typescript React web application with Sass-styling built from scratch without `npx create-react-app`; using webpack and babel instead.

 ## What does it do?
 The React application serves as the frontend for the stockoverflow application.
 It displays current market trends and stock news in one simplistic and configurable interface.